Showing posts with label stroke. Show all posts

 I had a dentist appointment at 9:00 A.M.

-Next, we went to Sam Club where we bought two lawn chairs to use at music in Wilson Park on Wednesdays.
+Next, we went to Sam's Club where we bought two lawn chairs to use at music in Wilson Park on Wednesdays.

-Hubby's iPhone had issued a weather alert, it said a storm was brewing in Mississippi.
+Hubby's iPhone issued a weather alert, saying a storm was brewing in Mississippi.

 I felt like the storm would not reach Florence until after I had finished riding my bicycle across the bridge and back.

-Hubby unloaded my bike while I went to the park's restroom to change into the shorts and top that I had bought.
+My Hubby unloaded my bike while I went to the park's restroom to change into the shorts and top I had bought.

-It was very hot and clear when I started across the bridge, but before I reached the end it had started to sprinkle.
+It was very hot and clear when I started across the bridge, but by the time I reached the end, it had started to sprinkle.

-Don’t know what I was thinking because I did not have my cell phone with me, or I would have called hubby to come pick me up, but I had forgotten it.
+I don't know what I was thinking —I didn't have my cell phone with me, or I would have called my Hubby to come pick me up.
+I had forgotten it.

 So I turned my bicycle around and started back across the bridge.